If You Think You can Smell Gas:

 - Is the problem with your meter?

-- If the fault is with your meter, please contact us via the details at the bottom of the page.
+- If the fault is with your meter, please check out how to contact us via the methods outlined at the bottom of this page.

 If You Experience a Power Cut